Critical Tourism Studies

 The Critical Tourism Studies conference series was launched in 2005 by Irena Ateljevic (Institute for Tourism Zagreb), Candice Harris (Auckland University of Technology), Nigel Morgan (University of Surrey) and Annette Pritchard (Cardiff Metropolitan University).

 The conferences of 2015 and 2013 of these series were made possible thanks to the creative engagement and effort of Lynn Minnaert (New York University) and Senija Causevic (SOAS, University of London).
-The latest conference in 2017 took place in Palma de Mallorca and was co-chaired by Kellee Caton (Thompson Rivers University) and Ana María Munar (Copenhagen Business School).
+The latest conferences in 2017, Palma de Mallorca and 2019 Ibiza, were co-chaired by Kellee Caton (Thompson Rivers University) and Ana María Munar (Copenhagen Business School).

 These past years the CTS network has expanded and now has a series of regional chapters.
-The chapter conferences such as the latest CTS North America and CTS Asia-Pacific which took place in 2018 contribute to making critical tourism scholarship more accessible.
+The chapter conferences such as the ones organized by CTS North America (2016 Huntsville, 2018 Kamloops, 2021 Montreal) and CTS Asia-Pacific (2020 Wakayama and Indonesia) help to make critical tourism scholarship more diverse, accessible and inclusive, address key issues and facilitate networking opportunities.